lehtio/CookBook/README.md

 ## 📚 What You'll Find Here

 - Recipes from different cultures 🥘
-- Personal notes and variations ✍️
-- Photos of our dinners 📸 *(optional)*
+- Photos of our dinners 📸 *(not yet added)*

 ## 🏠 Made with ❤️ by:
 Our international roommate family.

 ---

-*Bon appétit / Guten Appetit / Smacznego / Buen provecho / いただきます / ...*
+*Bon appétit / Guten Appetit / Smacznego / Buen provecho / Hyvää ruokahalua / ...*

 https://lehtio.github.io/BiancasCookBook/